 Quality control and coffee testing

-Just as wine has special testers, so does the coffee.
+Just as wine has special testers, so does coffee.
 Its testers analyze the quality, taste, and appearance of coffee beans.
 Having an overall picture of each variety of coffee, they are able to distinguish its special characteristics and defects, or even determine the appropriate impurities that must be made for the ideal blend.

 The “secret” of proper grinding is not to lose the aromas and flavor of the coffee beans until they reach your cup.
 In case you choose to buy uncut coffee and grind it in a grinder in your home, it is good to know that depending on the type and method of preparation of coffee will depend on the degree of grinding.
-The finer your coffee, the less time it will take to prepare it.
-For example, it takes about 25 seconds to make an espresso, which is very finely chopped.
+The finer the coffee, the less time it will take to prepare it.
+For example, it takes about 25 seconds to make an espresso which is very finely chopped.
 This completes the coffee production!